Move over traditional macaroni and cheese, Beer Mac and Cheese is here!

 When it comes to the beer, you can choose your favorite beer.
 I haven’t tested this recipes using dark beers and usually use Blue Moon.

-Keywords: beer mac and cheese
+Keywords: beer cheese mac and cheese

 […] might also like:Beer Cheese Mac n’ CheeseEasy Pesto PastaEasy Weeknight […]